About us

 Borgo Giulia

-Borgo Giulia was born in Corbara from a project built over time, with patience and dedication.
-A project that takes shape from the desire to restore viticulture in a territory where agricultural work has always played a central role in the lives of local families.
+Borgo Giulia was founded in Corbara through a project built over time, with patience and dedication.
+It was born from the desire to restore and enhance viticulture in a land where agriculture has always played a central role in the lives of local families.

 Territory

-Corbara is located in a unique position, suspended between mountain and sea, in the heart of the Monti Lattari.
-A complex territory, shaped by altitude, variable exposures, and strong climatic influences, where every decision in the vineyard becomes crucial.
+Corbara lies in a unique position between mountain and sea, in the heart of the Monti Lattari.
+It is a complex landscape shaped by altitude, shifting exposures, and strong climatic influences — a place where every decision in the vineyard truly matters.

 Un territorio complesso, fatto di altitudini, esposizioni variabili e forti influenze climatiche, che rende ogni scelta in vigna determinante.

-The hills surrounding Borgo Giulia benefit from constant ventilation and intense light—elements that accompany the ripening of the grapes and help define the character of the wines.
-The soil, fertile and ancient, tells a long agricultural story and gives complexity and depth to the fruits of the land.
+The hills surrounding Borgo Giulia benefit from constant ventilation and intense light, elements that accompany the ripening of the grapes and help define the character of the wines.
+The soil, fertile and ancient, tells a long agricultural story and gives depth and complexity to its fruit.

-Here, viticulture has never been easy, but it is precisely this challenge that makes the territory authentic.
-A place that does not adapt to man, but asks man to adapt to its nature.
+Viticulture here has never been easy.
+It is a demanding land — and precisely this challenge makes it authentic.
+A place that does not adapt to man, but invites man to adapt to its nature.

 Winery

-Vinification takes place with care and respect, using modern technologies only when they serve to preserve the quality and identity of the grapes.
-Stainless steel and wood coexist in a balance that varies according to the wine, the grape variety, and the vintage.
+Vinification is carried out with care and respect, using modern technologies only when they help preserve the quality and identity of the grapes.
+Stainless steel and oak coexist in balance, depending on the wine, the variety, and the vintage.

-In the winery, time is a fundamental ally.
+In the cellar, time is a fundamental ally.
 Some wines mature slowly in barriques, while others express their freshness through more direct vinification.
-In every case, the goal remains the same: to let the wine tell the story of the territory without masks.
-The Borgo Giulia winery can be visited as part of one of the experiences we offer, or while visiting the Wine Bistrot as our guests.
+In every case, the goal remains the same: to allow the wine to express the territory without masks.
+The winery can be visited as part of one of our experiences or while dining at the Wine Bistrot.

 Terrace

-It is here that wine meets cuisine, and where tastings become moments of conviviality and pause.
-An informal yet refined place, where time slows down and the experience is shaped around simplicity: a glass, a dish, and a view that changes with the seasons.
+Here, wine meets cuisine, and tastings become moments of conviviality and pause.
+An informal yet refined setting where time slows down and the experience unfolds in simplicity: a glass, a dish, and a view that changes with the seasons.

-The terrace represents the most open soul of Borgo Giulia, a space where the wine leaves the winery to be truly experienced.
+The terrace represents the most open expression of Borgo Giulia — where wine leaves the cellar to be fully experienced.

 Caveau

-Here, wine is tasted slowly, far from the noise and rhythm of everyday life.
-A single table, few seats, and a tailored journey that allows guests to explore the wines, vintages, and production philosophy in depth.
+Here, wine is tasted slowly, away from everyday distractions.
+A single table, limited seating, and a tailored journey invite guests to explore the wines, vintages, and philosophy in depth.

-The Caveau is not just an intimate table within our Wine Bistrot, but a different way to experience Borgo Giulia: slower, more focused, more profound, in harmony with the place and with those you love.
+The Caveau is not simply a private table within the Wine Bistrot — it is a different way of experiencing Borgo Giulia: slower, more focused, more profound.

 Barrel room

-The Borgo Giulia barrel room is the place where time takes on a central role.
-Here, the wine rests and matures slowly, guided by the wood, without forcing and without unnecessary intervention.
+The Borgo Giulia barrel room is where time becomes central.
+Here, wine rests and matures slowly, guided by oak without excess or unnecessary intervention.

-Barriques and oak barrels are used with restraint, depending on the wine and the vintage.
-Wood is never the protagonist, but a tool: it supports the wine’s evolution, refines its structure, and adds depth, always respecting the character of the grape variety and the territory.
+Barriques and larger oak barrels are used with restraint, according to the wine and the vintage.
+Wood is never the protagonist but a tool — supporting evolution, refining structure, and adding depth while respecting the identity of the grape and the land.

-In the barrel room, the work is defined by patience and observation.
-Each wine follows its own path, with its own timing, until it reaches a balance that cannot be rushed.
+In the barrel room, work is defined by patience and observation.
+Each wine follows its own rhythm until it reaches a balance that cannot be rushed.

-It is a quiet, essential space where the wine takes its final shape before being shared.
+It is a quiet, essential space where wine takes its final shape before being shared.